-- Library use of the conference room takes precedence. - Use of the conference room must be scheduled in advance. - All meetings, programs and video conferences during hours when the library is open to the general public must be free and open to the public.
+- Library use of the conference room takes precedence. - Use of the conference room must be scheduled in advance. - The individual making the reservation must be age 18 or older. - All meetings, programs and video conferences during hours when the library is open to the general public must be free and open to the public.
 Private events may be scheduled after hours for a rental fee. - Conference room capacity of 46 people may not be exceeded. - Meetings must end 15 minutes before other scheduled meetings and before the library closes. - Library staff reserve the right to rescind permission to use the conference room and may provide a substitute room if available.